Best Things to Do In Sorrento With Kids

-"Ciao, Sorrento!" is the first thing children will say when they see the spectacular Italian coastline and are dazzled by the beautiful garden city.
-This is a perfect place for the little ones to have fun and build happy memories with you.
+"Ciao, Sorrento!" is what the kids will say when they see the spectacular Italian coastline and are dazzled by the beautiful city of gardens.
+This is the perfect place for little ones to have fun and make happy memories with you.

 Sorrento | ©Nick Fewings

-There is no better way to spend your holidays with the kids than in beautiful Sorrento.
+There is no better way to spend your holidays with children than in beautiful Sorrento.
 Beaches, ice cream, pizza: every child's dream.
-And whether it's winter or summer, there's always something to see and do in Sorrento.
-It is the perfect town for children to explore new cultures, learn about history, fall in love with art, nourish themselves with other cultures and absorb the Mediterranean flavour and smell.
+What's more, it doesn't matter if it's winter or summer, there's always something to see and do in Sorrento.
+It's the perfect place for children to explore new cultures, learn about history, fall in love with art, soak up other cultures and absorb the flavours and smells of the Mediterranean.

-Sorrento is a peaceful place for you and an oasis of fun for the kids.
-Make the most of it and don't miss out on the excursions from Sorrento.
-Keep in mind that children are specialists at moulding themselves and adjusting to wherever they are thrown, but there are still a few things to keep in mind when travelling with them.
+Sorrento is a peaceful place for you and an oasis of fun for children.
+Take advantage and don't miss the excursions that depart from Sorrento.
+Keep in mind that children are experts at adapting to any situation, but you still need to consider a few things when travelling with them.

-Avoid unnecessary stress for your flight with children
+Avoid unnecessary stress on your flight with children

-It may be obvious, but I have often made the mistake of taking a flight at an airport that is quite far from where I live, in order to save a couple of euros.
-Adding four hours of travel time to the time it will take to get to Sorrento in Italy will be hell for the little ones: children double the time sensation and will think they are in a frustrating situation as they see you stressing about things they don't understand.
+It may be obvious, but I have often made the mistake of taking a flight from an airport that is quite far from where I live to save a few pounds.
+Adding four hours of travel time to the time it will take to get to Sorrento in Italy will be hell for the little ones: children double their perception of time and will feel frustrated because they see you stressed about things they don't understand.

-I suggest you prioritise a flight leaving from your city or from the airport closest to your home.
-I suggest the following: take a direct flight to Naples-Capodichino Airport, rest that night in Naples and if possible, take a day to visit Naples with the children; this way they can rest and get used to the rhythm of the trip.
-The next day travel to Sorrento.
+I suggest you prioritise a flight that leaves from your city or from the airport closest to your home.
+Here's what I suggest: take a direct flight to Naples-Capodichino Airport, spend the night in Naples and, if possible, take a day to visit Naples with the children; this way, they can rest and get used to the pace of the trip.
+The next day, travel to Sorrento.

-If there are no direct flights to Naples, then take a flight to Rome's Leonardo da Vinci International Airport and do the same: rest and visit Rome in two days, so that you will be fresh the next day on your way to Naples and then Sorrento.
+If there are no direct flights to Naples, then take a flight to Leonardo da Vinci International Airport in Rome and do the same: rest and take the opportunity to visit Rome for two days, so that you wake up refreshed the next day on your way to Naples and then Sorrento.

 Booking online| ©Marek Levak